strepetea/memtrainer/README.md

 # Short-term memory trainer

-This little cute and light application was designed to help you train your Short-term memory capabilities.
+This little cute application was designed to help you train your Short-term memory capabilities.

 # What does it do?